 - I. Background

-- A. What Are CERCLA and SARA?
+- A. What are CERCLA and SARA?

-- B. What Is the NCP?
+- B. What is the NCP?

-- C. What Is the National Priorities List (NPL)?
+- C. What is the National Priorities List (NPL)?

-- D. How Are Sites Listed on the NPL?
+- D. How are Sites Listed on the NPL?

 - E. What Happens to Sites on the NPL?

-- F. How Are Site Boundaries Defined?
+- F. How are Site Boundaries Defined?
+G. How are Sites Removed from the NPL?

-- G. How Are Sites Removed From the NPL?
+- H. May EPA Delete Portions of Sites From

-- H. Can Portions of Sites Be Deleted from the NPL as They Are Cleaned Up?
+- the NPL as They Are Cleaned Up?

-- I. What Is the Construction Completion List (CCL)?

-- II.
-Availability of Information to the Public A. Can I Review the Documents Relevant

-- to This Final Rule?
+I. What is the Construction Completion List - (CCL)?
+II.
+Availability of Information to the Public - A. May I Review the Documents Relevant to this Final Rule?

-B. What Documents Are Available for

-- Review at the Headquarters Docket?
-C. What Documents Are Available for

-- Review at the Regional Docket?

-D. How Do I Access the Documents? - E. How Can I Obtain a Current List of NPL Sites? - III.
-Contents of This Final Rule - A. Additions to the NPL - B. Status of NPL - C. What Did EPA Do With the Public Comments It Received? - IV.
-Executive Order 12866 - A. What Is Executive Order 12866? - B. Is This Final Rule Subject to Executive Order 12866 Review? - V. Unfunded Mandates - A. What Is the Unfunded Mandates Reform Act (UMRA)? - B. Does UMRA Apply to This Final Rule?
+- B. What Documents are Available for Review at the Headquarters Docket? - C. What Documents are Available for Review at the Regional Dockets? - D. How Do I Access the Documents? - E. How May I Obtain a Current List of NPL Sites? - III.
+Contents of This Final Rule - A. Additions to the NPL - B. Status of NPL - C. What did EPA Do with the Public Comments It Received? - IV.
+Executive Order 12866 - A. What is Executive Order 12866? - B. Is this Final Rule Subject to Executive Order 12866 Review? - V. Unfunded Mandates - A. What is the Unfunded Mandates Reform Act (UMRA)? - B. Does UMRA Apply to This Final Rule?
 VI.
-Effects on Small Businesses - A. What Is the Regulatory Flexibility Act? - B. How Has EPA Complied With the Regulatory Flexibility Act? - VII.
-Possible Changes to the Effective Date of the Rule - A. Has This Rule Been Submitted to Congress and the General Accounting Office? - B. Could the Effective Date of This Final Rule Change? - C. What Could Cause the Effective Date of This Rule to Change? - VIII.
-National Technology Transfer and Advancement Act - A. What Is the National Technology Transfer and Advancement Act? - B. Does the National Technology Transfer and Advancement Act Apply to This Final Rule? - IX.
-Executive Order 12898 - A. What Is Executive Order 12898? - B. Does Executive Order 12898 Apply to This Final Rule?

-- X. Executive Order 13045

-- A. What Is Executive Order 13045?

-- B. Does Executive Order 13045 Apply to This Final Rule?

-- XI.
-Paperwork Reduction Act

-- A. What Is the Paperwork Reduction Act?

-- B. Does the Paperwork Reduction Act Apply to This Final Rule?
-XII.
-Executive Orders on Federalism

-- What Are the Executive Orders on Federalism and Are They Applicable to

-- This Final Rule?
-XIII.
-Executive Order 13175

-- A. What Is Executive Order 13175?

-- B. Does Executive Order 13175 Apply to This Final Rule?

-- XIV.
-Executive Order 13211

-- A. What Is Executive Order 13211?

-- B. Is this Rule Subject to Excecutive Order 13211.
+Effects on Small Businesses - A. What is the Regulatory Flexibility Act? - B. How Has EPA Complied with the Regulatory Flexibility Act? - VII.
+Possible Changes to the Effective Date of the Rule - A. Has EPA Submitted This Rule to Congress and the General Accounting Office? - B. Could the Effective Date of This Final Rule Change? - C. What Could Cause a Change in the Effective Date of This Rule? - VIII.
+National Technology Transfer and Advancement Act - A. What is the National Technology Transfer and Advancement Act? - B. Does the National Technology Transfer and Advancement Act Apply to this Final Rule? - IX.
+Executive Order 12898 - A. What is Executive Order 12898? - B. Does Executive Order 12898 Apply to This Final Rule? - X. Executive Order 13045 - A. What is Executive Order 13045? - B. Does Executive Order 13045 Apply to This Final Rule? - XI.
+Paperwork Reduction Act - A. What is the Paperwork Reduction Act? - B. Does the Paperwork Reduction Act Apply to This Final Rule? - XII.
+Executive Orders on Federalism - What Are The Executive Orders on Federalism and Are They Applicable to This Final Rule? - XIII.
+Executive Order 13084 - What is Executive Order 13084 and Is It Applicable to this Final Rule? - XIV.
+Executive Order 13175 - A. What is Executive Order 13175? - B. Does Executive Order 13175 Apply to This Final Rule? - XV.
+Executive Order 13211 - A. What is Executive Order 13211? - B. Is this Rule Subject to Executive Order 13211?